Iterative optimization in quantum metrology and entanglement theory using semidefinite programming: Alternative method to optimize quadratic functions

 In this Appendix, we present an alternative of the method given in \SEC{sec:Bilinear}.
 We need the optimization over a constrained and an unconstrained quantity, while in the method of \SEC{sec:Bilinear}, we need to optimize over two constrained quantities.

-Let us try to maximize the convex function \be f(x)=q^2x^2 \ee on a convex set.
-We could check the extreme point of the set, however, we look for a method that can easily be generalized for larger number of variables.
+Let us try to maximize the convex function \be f(x)=4q^2x^2 \ee on a convex set.
+We could check the extreme point of the set, however, we look for a method that can easily be generalized to a larger number of variables.